Delft Blue Pottery; The 10 Most Asked Questions & Answers

 The increased competition was an important reason that Delft Blue potters started to paint marks at the back or bottom of Delftware products to distinguish genuine Delft Blue from white and blue faience produced elsewhere.

-These marks were usually painted at the back or bottom of Delft Blue items and contained the pottery owner’s initials or full name.
+These marks were usually painted at the back or bottom of Delft Blue pieces and contained the pottery owner’s initials or full name.
 A symbol associated with the pottery was also sometimes depicted.

 You can find an overview of all genuine Delftware marks here.

 However, the competition outside Delft often falsified these marks, and only 1/3 of all Delft potters used marks.
-Therefore, experts need also to study the materials and decorations of the object to ascertain it is genuine Delftware (see below).
+Therefore, experts must also study the object’s materials and decorations to ascertain it is genuine Delftware (see below).

-To verify if a Delft Blue item is antique, experts carefully look at three different aspects:
+To verify if a Delft Blue piece is antique, experts carefully look at three different aspects:

-1. The marks on the bottom of the Delft Blue item
+- The marks on the bottom of the Delft Blue pieces

-2. The materials the Delft Blue item is made of
+- The materials the Delft Blue piece is made of

-3. The decorations on the Delft blue item
+- The decorations on the Delft blue piece

-Marks: The marks were a way for the Delft potters to distinguish their Delft Blue faience from white and blue pottery made elsewhere.
+Marks: The marks allowed the Delft potters to distinguish their Delft Blue faience from white and blue pottery made elsewhere.
 However, these marks were falsified because pottery from Delft was more expensive.
-Therefore, experts need to check if these marks are genuine and look for additional symbols, words, dates, or numbers to discover the items’ origins.
+Therefore, experts need to check if these marks are genuine and look for additional symbols, words, dates, or numbers to discover the pieces’ origins.

 Materials: Delft Blue pottery was produced from three clays, usually beige, yellow, or light red.
-Antique Delft Blue items often have minor damages at the rims, allowing you to observe what kind of clay has been used.
+Antique Delft Blue pieces often have minor damage at the rims, allowing you to observe what kind of clay has been used.

-Decorations: Authentic antique Delft Blue is always handpainted, and these decorations, therefore, provide important information about the authenticity of an antique Delft Blue item.
+Decorations: Authentic antique Delft Blue is always handpainted, and these decorations, therefore, provide important information about the authenticity of an antique Delft Blue piece.
 Printing of decorations only became possible after 1750.

 7. Where Does Delft Blue Pottery Come From?